WATCH: Surveillance Video Catches Olney Drive-By Shooting That Killed 1, Injured 5

 PHILADELPHIA (CBS) — The Philadelphia Police Department has released surveillance video in Monday’s deadly drive-by shooting in Olney that killed one and injured five others.

 The video shows scenes from the incident, which happened in the 1300 block of West Chew Avenue around 2 p.m.
-A silver Chrysler 300 is seen driving toward and away from where the shooting happened.READ MORE: Rutgers Suspends 2 Football Players After Paintball Shooting
+A silver Chrysler 300 is seen driving toward and away from where the shooting happened.READ MORE: Fall Foliage Will Peak In Mid-October In Philadelphia Region, According To 2021 Smoky Mountain Prediction Map

 The video caught the moment when the person or persons inside the car opens fire.
 Different angles show people running, falling, and diving to the ground for cover.